Case Study: The Four 2012—Social Media Campaign for Marriage Equality

 The Four 2012 made use of market research and successful messaging developed during New York’s successful Marriage Equality Act campaign and used by each of the four state coalitions as well as national partners.
 During their branding and creative brief development, The Four 2012 team worked with Purpose Media to develop a logo and a creative feel and direction.

 When BSD was approached by The Four 2012, we knew that we needed to create something special, flexible, and effective—and we needed to execute it quickly.
 The client provided us with a great creative brief and a prepared brand featuring a strong square with two crossed lines and bold typography (making good use of Futura, one of our favorites).
 Our first deliverable was a simple and strong splash page for their site that would let The Four 2012 start to get the word out and build a base of followers.
-As soon as that page was up, we turned our attention to the full site
+As soon as that page was up, we turned our attention to the full site design.

 The site needed to be dynamic and engaging—our subject matter would attract a younger, diverse and progressive audience.
 In the research phase, we spent time looking at everything from LGBT sites and progressive political campaigns to childhood games like tangrams.